Research

 Aerosol-Radiation Interactions

 Our group's research focuses on obtaining better constraints for these aerosol properties, and as such, obtaining a more accurate estimate of their impacts on the Earth's system.
-In addition, our group's research also seeks to understand other ways aerosols can semi-directly adjust the radiative budget in the atmosphere, such as whether the aerosol layer is above, within, or below the cloud layer.
+In addition, our group's research also seeks to understand other ways aerosols can semi-directly adjust the radiative budget in the atmosphere, such as whether the aerosol layer is above, within, or below the clouds.
+See our publication page (click here) for selected papers in this area.

 Aerosol-Cloud Interactions

 Atmospheric aerosols can also interact with clouds, serving as cloud condensation and ice nucleation sites upon which liquid droplets or ice particles can form.
-Our group is interested in how these cloud interactions with dust and smoke aerosols change cloud cover and precipitation distributions both in warm and cold environments
+Our group is interested in how these cloud interactions with dust and smoke aerosols change cloud cover and precipitation distributions both in warm and cold environments.
+See our publication page (click here) for selected papers in this area.

 Aerosol-Meteorology Interactions